How to Set Up Individual WooCommerce Customer Tracking

 We hope this guide helped you to learn how to set up individual WooCommerce customer tracking.

-For the longterm success of your WooCommerce shop, you might want to keep an eye on the customer lifetime value report in Google Analytics.
+For the long-term success of your WooCommerce shop, you might want to read 11 WooCommerce SEO Tips to Increase Search Rankings Today.
 And check out our list of the best WooCommerce plugins to grow your traffic and sales.

 Want to Try MonsterInsights for Free?